unoti/binary-palindrome/README.md

 # Conclusion
 Of all the approaches, I like the naive version best.
 It was the easiest to get right, is the most maintainable, and doesn't require hand-alteration of the code for varying numbers of bits and bytes.

+The unrolled version is essentially the same thing as the naive version when you add in optimization.
+But somehow the optimizer was able to do a better job of optimizing the naive version than it was the unrolled version.
+Plus the naive version is the only one of the several implementations that doesn't have known bugs, and it's the only one of the various versions that works unmodified across a range of different bit sizes.
+In short, it's easier to understand and more maintainable.

 # Next Steps
 * Make a Python version that's even faster by just iterating through the exact palindromes, instead of iterating the entire space of numbers and filtering.
 * Correct issues with approaches 2 and 3.